mborysiak/Toxic-Comments/README.md

 There are three different notebooks that make up the total project:
 1. TF-IDF Linear Model
-2. GRU Models with Embeddings
+2. Recurrent Neural Network Models with Embeddings
 3. Ensemble Averaging of Results